 Clogged Fuel Filters

 Filter plugging, often the first symptom of a problem, can have several causes and often critical consequences.
-For example, low temperatures can cause wax crystallization, which can lead to fuel filter plugging.
+For example, low temperatures can cause wax crystallization, which can lead to fuel filter plugging (See the Diesel Recovery page for additional information).
 An example would be using untreated summer diesel fuel in cold weather.
 Wax or paraffin is part of the diesel fuel and cold temperature crystallize these fuel components.
 This can be quickly treated by changing to winter grade fuels or by using an additive made to lower the fuel pour-point and improve cold flow properties (See the AFC Series Fuel Additive AFC-805).

 The Great Downside of Biocides